mateusjunges/laravel-kafka/README.md

 This package provides a nice way of producing and consuming kafka messages in your Laravel projects.

-Follow these docs to install this package and start using kafka with ease.
+Follow these docs to install this package and start using kafka in your laravel projects.

 - [1.
 Installation](#installation)
 - [2.
 Usage](#usage)